muktarrejvi/cybersecurity-portfolio/SSCP_CertMike.md

   10. **Monitoring & Enforcement** – Monitor compliance and provide dispute resolution.

 - **ISO/IEC 27018**
-  - A code of practice for protecting PII in public cloud environments.
+  - A code of practice for protecting PII in public cloud environments